kuanb/kuanb.github.io/_posts/2015-09-14-mta-bus-linestrings.md

 ![clean](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/mta-bus-linestrings/clean.png)

-And, finally, for reference, here is the full `app.post` method for this endpoint at the time of publishing.
+I've started a [discussion](https://groups.google.com/forum/#!topic/mtadeveloperresources/llz0p2b1mv8) on the MTA Developers Google Group with regards to my questions.
+There, I have framed both my confusion with regards to the way the data is published as well as have asked for comments with regards to accessing decent shapefiles.
+Should the conversation die or not be fruitful, I think my next step will be to create a tool for producing decent shapefiles of each bus line myself, and then set about publishing that.
+Finally, for reference, here is the full `app.post` method for this endpoint at the time of publishing.
 (It will likely change so please reference the GH link for the latest; this is purely for reference to understand the general gist for how the resulting data was cleaned).

 {% highlight javascript %}
 app.post('/sql/route', function (req, res) {